Asymptotically Good Additive Cyclic Codes Exist: Introduction

 \section{Introduction}

-\IEEEPARstart{D}etermining if long cyclic codes are good is a half-century old open problem \cite{AM,MW}.
-In contrast, quasi-cyclic codes of index $>1$ (the notion of index is to be defined below) have been known to be good since the 1960's \cite{CPW}.
+\IEEEPARstart{C}YCLIC codes are one of the oldest and most important class of codes.
+Most classical codes are either cyclic like the Hamming codes, the Golay codes, and the Reed-Solomon codes, or extended cyclic like the Reed-Mueller codes.
+They enjoy connections with shift-register sequences, computable lower bounds on the minimum distance, and, for some subclasses, algebraic decoding techniques like BCH decoding for instance \cite{B2,HP}.
+However, their asymptotic performance is still unsettled to this day.
+BCH codes, the most important class of cyclic codes, are asymptotically bad \cite{LP}.
+Cyclic codes with an affine-invariant extension are asymptotically bad \cite{K}.
+Cyclic codes with lengths having prime factors belonging to a fixed finite set of prime numbers are asymptotically bad \cite{Ca}.
+On the positive side, dihedral codes, a class of linear codes that looks even more constrained than cyclic codes, have been shown to be good \cite{AOS,BM}.
+Determining if cyclic codes are asymptotically good is a half-century old open problem \cite{AM,C,EL,MW}.
+In contrast, quasi-cyclic codes of index $>1$ (the notion of index is to be defined below) have been known to be asymptotically good since the 1960's \cite{CPW}.
 This dichotomy can be explained intuitively by the rarity of cyclic codes of given length, which precludes the use of random coding arguments.
-Thus, long binary quasi-cyclic codes of index $2$ were shown to be good in \cite{CPW}.
+Thus, binary quasi-cyclic codes of index $2$ were shown to be asymptotically good in \cite{CPW}.
 This was extended to any finite field, and refined to self-dual codes in \cite{AOS}.
 The result was further extended to any index in \cite{AGSS}.

+In the present paper, we bridge the gap between cyclic codes and quasi-cyclic codes codes by establishing a map between quasi-cyclic codes of index $\ell$ over a finite field, and additive cyclic codes over an extension of degree $\ell$.
+The term additive over a field $K$ means that the code is only assumed to be linear over a strict subfield $L$ of $K.$ For instance quaternary additive codes ($K=\F_4$) are only supposed to be $\F_2$-linear ($L=\F_2$).
+The example of the dodecacode, a self-dual code of length $12$ and minimum distance $6$ shows that this allows for stronger codes.
+The best linear self-dual quaternary code has only minimum distance $4$ \cite{C+}.